Trails of clouds in binary black holes: Dynamics

 \subsection{Equatorial limit}

 A phenomenologically relevant situation is that of equatorial orbits, with the spin aligned (or anti-aligned) with the angular momentum.
+For co-rotating ($\beta = 0)$ or counter-rotating ($\beta=\pi$) orbits the tidal overlap $\eta^{(ab)}_{l,m,g,k} \propto d^{(l)}_{mg}(\beta)$ is supported only for $g = + m$ and $g=-m$, respectively.
 In what follows we describe the main features of the dynamics in the vicinity of a particular $(g,k)$ overtone.
-For co-rotating ($\beta = 0)$ or counter-rotating ($\beta=\pi$) orbits the tidal overlap $\eta^{(ab)}_{l,m,g,k} \sim d^{(l)}_{mg}(\beta)$ is supported only for $g = + m$ and $g=-m$, respectively for $m>0$ (the opposite is the case for $m<0$).
 For concreteness, let us take $\bm{n} = \bm{\hat{L}}$ as the reference $z$-axis.
 The residual angular dynamics is then restricted to $SO(2) \cross SO(2)$ angular variables.
 We will describe the evolution of the system ignoring at first the effects due to precession, which we will return to at the end of this subsection.
 4pt

 {\it \underline{Floating fixed points}.} Backreaction effects are most pronounced in the weak-decay regime, and become increasingly prominent the narrower the resonance.
 In this situation, when the transfer of energy-momentum between the cloud and the orbit happens on short time scales, the orbital dynamics encounters a number of fixed points in the frequency, $\Omega \simeq \Omega_{g,k}$, yielding \textit{floating} orbits~\cite{Baumann:2019ztm, Boskovic:2024fga, Tomaselli:2024bdd}.
 Remarkably, during floating, the evolution equations in~\eqref{eq:a_Vq} and~\eqref{eq:e_Vq} also feature a series of fixed points in the eccentricity~\cite{Boskovic:2024fga, Tomaselli:2024bdd}, for which $d\Omega/dt=de^2/dt=0$, when the following condition is met